chrysn/request-tag/draft-amsuess-core-request-tag.md

   Examples: Storing data in a memory region of a device. (?)

-  Integrity porteciton: The client can set a Request-Tag if it wants to group operations, but there is presumably \[check!\] no correlation to protect anyway.
+  Integrity protection: The client can set a Request-Tag if it wants to group operations, but there is presumably \[check!\] no correlation to protect anyway.